ker2x/can-qwen-code-code/README.md

 - okay, if i create the file myself (eg 002/main.py) i can work around the problem.
 I'll make do with it.
 I need to give it specific instruction as well to make sure it work on the right file
 - i removed the directory based structure to see if it's better

+## switching to vscode

+- It is sad, but jetbrains ai assistant have trouble giving proper instruction to anything but claude.
+- or the models fail to understand the instructions. doesn't matter
+- I switched to vscode (that i dislike) and continue.dev. i have less interaction issue beetween the plugin and the model

 ----

 ## Anything below is AI generated